top of page

 Practice Mindfulness Meditation (Before and During Sex)

-It might be a buzzword, but mindfulness (moment-by-moment awareness with all five senses) can help with various erectile dysfunction-related issues, including stress, depression, and sexual performance anxiety.
+It might be a buzzword, but mindfulness (moment-by-moment awareness with all five senses) can help with various forms of sexual performance issues, including stress, depression, and sexual performance anxiety.

-More precisely, a recent study discovered that a month of mindfulness practice helped men address their erectile dysfunction issues and enhance their entire sex life.
+More precisely, a recent study discovered that a month of mindfulness practice helped men address their issues downstairs and enhance their entire sex life.

 Monitor Masturbation and Porn